nimh-dsst/dataset-phenotypes/HCP/README.md

 ## Steps to produce this study's data dictionary

-1. Install the required Python 3 library with the following line of code:
+1. Install the required Python 3 libraries with the following line of code:

     ```shell
     python3 -m pip install --user pandas openpyxl